 All dividends and distributions will be automatically reinvested unless you request otherwise.
 There are no sales charges for reinvested distributions.
+Class A Shares have higher dividends than Class C Shares, because Class A Shares have lower distribution expenses than Class C Shares.
 Income dividends for the Bond Funds are declared daily and paid monthly.
 Income dividends for the Equity Funds (other than the Behavioral International Equity Fund) are declared and paid quarterly to the extent they exceed a de minimis amount set by the Board of Trustees.
 Income dividends for the Behavioral International Equity Fund are declared and paid annually.